 Also nearby is the Magic Spring, a naturally occurring freshwater pool surrounded by palm trees.
 Perfect for a midday rest, it’s a surprising splash of green in a sea of sand.
 Further out, El Heiz Oasis offers insights into ancient water management systems and life in Egypt’s harshest landscapes.

-Most visitors arrive in Agabat as part of a **desert safari**.
+Most visitors arrive in Agabat as part of a desert safari.
 These 4x4 expeditions barrel over dunes, pause at geological marvels, and end with nights beneath starlit skies.
-The tours usually include guides who cook traditional meals, set up Bedouin tents, and ensure safety through the rugged terrain.
+The tours usually include guides who cook traditional meals, set up Bedouin tents, and ensure safety through the rugged terrain, often as part of broader Egypt Desert Tours.

 Far from city lights, Agabat is a stargazer’s dream.
 The Milky Way stretches across the sky like a cosmic river, and constellations feel close enough to touch.
 Photographers flock here to capture long exposures, shooting stars, and the magical glow of the moon rising over rock formations.